TechTalk.

 What devices can connect to WPS?

-But it’s worth saying that not all devices support WPS, especially older tech that was designed before WPS caught on.
-And even some newer gadgets may have it disabled for security reasons (more on that soon).
-If you do have a compatible device, you’ll probably see an option that says something like “connect via WPS” when setting it up.
+Even some newer gadgets might have it disabled for security reasons (more on that soon).
+But if you do have a compatible device, you’ll probably see an option that says something like “connect via WPS” when setting it up.

 How to connect to a Wi-Fi network with WPS